 Because cells can contain words as well as numbers and the customization options are endless, it’s possible to use Excel for a wide variety of different applications (as you’ll soon see).
 It’s been a staple of the business world for more than 20 years, and is frequently used by individuals for personal purposes as well.

 Even if you don’t plan on spending much time on Excel in your professional environment, there are dozens of potential applications for the app in your personal life.

-Editor’s note: Microsoft Excel is part of Office 365.
+Editor’s note: Microsoft Excel is part of Microsoft 365 from GoDaddy.